 Throughout the year internal audit has carried out a range of planned reviews of systems and internal controls across the Service.
-Seven audit reviews were undertaken during the year, this included; safeguarding, mental health and wellbeing, absence management and fleet as well as key financial control audits.
+Seven audit reviews were undertaken during the year, this included; business continuity, estates, training and development and ICT as well as key financial control audits.

-The internal audit team also provided support to the Authority's continued participation in the latest National Fraud Initiative exercise.
+The internal audit team also provide support to the Authority's to assist with participation in the National Fraud Initiative work.

-The opinions for the reviews completed have all been positive in that substantial assurance has been given to 3 audits and reasonable assurance to 2 audits, with a follow-up audit on previous audit recommendations and fleet management not requiring any opinion.
+The opinions for the reviews completed have all been positive in that substantial assurance has been given to 3 audits and reasonable assurance to 3 audits, with the ICT Strategy Audit being advisory.
 No limited assurance opinions were awarded during the year.